DeanLight/spannerlib/README.md

 A rule statement is represented by a subtree, who's root is an empty node that has two children:
 1. a rule head relation node (contains the head relation of the rule).
-2. a rule body relation list node, who's children are nodes that each contain a single rule body relation.
+2. a rule body relations node, who's children are nodes that each contain a single rule body relation.

 Nodes in the term graph must have the following attributes:
 1. type: the node's type.